 SERPINH1 (Type X)

-Only one patient with this form of osteogenesis imperfecta has been reported.
-This male patient was born to a clinically normal consanguineous union of Saudi Arabian origin.
+Report of only one patient with this form of osteogenesis imperfecta could be found in the literature.
+This male patient was born to a consanguineous union of Saudi Arabian origin, and his parents were reported as clinically normal.
 He was reported to have severe deforming osteogenesis imperfecta with dentinogenesis imperfecta, nephrocalcinosis, and chronic lung disease.
-He died at 3 years of age from respiratory complications.
+He died at age 3 years from respiratory complications.
 Genetic testing of this child found a previously described homozygous mutation in the SERPINH1 gene.
 The protein product of SERPINH1 is a chaperone in the ER that appears to function in collagen trafficking.

 FKBP10 (Type XI)